The application process

 Failure to bring the correct documents may result in us being unable to assist you.
 You may be requested to provide further evidence throughout the assessment period.

-- we may also consider whether we will provide you with temporary accommodation whilst we assess your application
+- Whether we will consider providing you with temporary accommodation whilst we assess your application

-During the enquiry stage of your application your caseworker will not contact you unless they need to speak to you or ask you to provide additional evidence to support your application.
+During the enquiry stage of your application, your caseworker may contact you to review and update your personalised housing plan or ask you to provide additional evidence to support your application.

 Enquiries we make on your application